Powered By Blogger

 The worst thing that a dull movie can do is get confusing and unfortunately it did.
 The moral of the story can be identified as "what goes around, comes around" and I didn't want to spoil the end of it for you by saying Diaz dies, but she does and in a way, she should, to make the story continue to the next family who put money before life.

 The the confusing bit - it's aliens.
 From Mars.
 In 1979.
 I think, still not entirely sure!!!
 But they inhabit humans making them like zombies, without the moaning and gore and all the things that make really good zombies.
-The are called "employees" and they appear to be everywhere, pretty much freaking out our beloved Cyclops (x-men) who ends up floating in a water cube, above his sleeping wife and then it floods the house, and they get kidnapped, then returned home, the you think you have sussed it and then it cuts to another family and.............My wife fell asleep.
+The are called "employees" and they appear to be everywhere, pretty much freaking out our beloved Cyclops (X-Men) who ends up floating in a water cube, above his sleeping wife and then it floods the house, and they get kidnapped, then returned home, then you think you have sussed it out and it cuts to another family and.............My wife fell asleep.
 I can understand why.

 Its not the gritty thriller I wanted for a Saturday afternoon.
-Its a 12a, it not scary so much to say one bit WILL make you jump (or scream if you are the girl sitting behind me!) and I took our 11 year old who enjoyed it, but did need an explanation at the end.
-You WILL understand the "cycle", you WILL understand the ties, you WONT leave feeling it was amazing.
-The Trailers make it attractive, the reality is it's not all it should be.
+Its a 12Aa, it not scary so much to say one bit WILL make you jump (or scream if you are the girl sitting behind me!) and I took our 11 year old who enjoyed it, but did need an explanation at the end.

-and I am getting REALLY bored with the Sigourney Weaver Orange Ad now - CHANGE IT !!!
+Plus, I am getting REALLY bored with the Sigourney Weaver Orange Ad now - CHANGE IT !!!

 See this if.......................You didn't know any better!